 504 Loan Program

 The SBA 504 program provides financing for 51% or greater owner-occupied commercial real estate, whether for a purchase or refinance.
-Down payment for a purchase is just 10%.
-A bank, or non-bank lender, provides 50% of the financing in the form of a 1st mortgage and the 40% 2nd mortgage portion is funded by private and institutional Wall Street investors which is government guaranteed.
+Down payment for a purchase is only 10%.
+A bank or non-bank lender provides 50% of the financing in the form of a 1st mortgage and the 40% 2nd mortgage portion is funded by private and institutional Wall Street investors which is government guaranteed.
 For a refinance, the structure would be 50%/50% as the equity in the project counts as the 10% injection.

-There is no project size limit to the program; although the maximum SBA 504 loan, per project, is limited to $5 Million, or $5.5 Million for manufacturers or energy-efficient projects.
+There is no project size limit to the program; although the maximum SBA 504 loan program, per project, is to $5 million, or $5.5 million for manufacturers or energy-efficient projects.

-The SBA 504 program also finances fixed-asset equipment and machinery.
+The SBA 504 loan program also finances fixed-asset equipment and machinery.

 7(a) Loan Program